tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 $$E(w) = {w^T}{X^T}{Xw} - {w^T}{X^T}t - {t^T}{Xw} + {t^T}t$$

 This is a function of w, the weight vector, since *X* is the matrix of train features and *t* is the vector of train labels, both of which are fixed.
+We now need to minimize this function, to do so, we need the *gradient* of the function with respect to the weight vector.
+We look at the specifics of multivariable differential calculus we need and then derive an algorithm that we can finally implement in code.